Enet4/dicoogle-list/README.md

 Installing
 ----------

-Pass the jar file with dependencies, named with the pattern "lisst-vvvvvv-jar-with-dependencies.jar", to the "Plugins" folder in Dicoogle's working directory.
+Pass the jar file with dependencies, named with the pattern "list-{vvvvvv}-jar-with-dependencies.jar", to the "Plugins" folder in Dicoogle's working directory.

 Configuring